wkoszek/me/source/blog/2017-02-06-how-much-software-engineer-should-invest-in-career-growth.html.md

 your side projects,
 You must start thinking with the same pattern if you want to be successful.

-## Why

-Because you get what you pay for.
-Great free resources for software engineers do exist.
-I talked about how you can [learn from giants][] for example.
-There is [Coursera][] and [edX][], but some topics aren't covered there.
-And I haven't met a person who finished the whole Coursera class.
-I think it's because it's free content.
-Dropping out doesn't cost anything.
-It's less rare for people to drop the paid university class.
-I'm highly confident you'll be more focused and more motivated if you treat yourself with a high quality content, either in form of books, video training or audiobooks.
-Money spent is a great motivator, believe me.
-So while I did watch [Stanford 193P class][] and delivered [most of the assignments][], for study of iOS design I purchased [Design+Code][] and [Fundamentals of Design][] from [Code School][].
-With a bit of experience you'll know what is worth buying.

 ## "So how much?"

 I looked at the [R&D expenditures][] of big companies.
 For simplicity I put